Democracy from Below

 An asamblea in the heart of the Triqui Baja Region, Oaxaca, 1980s, Photo Courtesy of Francisco López Bárcenas

-In his current book project, Democracy from Below: The Communal Worlds Indigenous Migrants Created, he follows the lives of Indigenous people who were among the first significant generation from southern Mexico to labor in the US and Mexican Pacific Coast during the 1980s and early 1990s.
+In his current book project, Democracy from Below: The Communal Worlds Indigenous Migrants Created, he follows the lives of Indigenous people from southern Mexico who were among the first significant generation to labor in the US and Mexican Pacific Coast during the 1980s and early 1990s.
 Drawing on oral histories, traditional and community archives, government records and data, and personal collections in Mexico and the United States, Dr. Ramirez-Lopez highlights the emergence of a grassroots movement centered on Indigenous rights, autonomy, and multi-ethnic and multi-racial solidarity across borders to confront the neoliberal economic changes of the time.

 Democracy from Below builds on Dr. Ramirez-Lopez’s dissertation, which received the 2022 W. Turrentine Jackson Dissertation Award from the Pacific Coast Branch of the American Historical Association (AHA), the 2022 Latinx Studies Section Dissertation Award from the Latin American Studies Association (LASA), and an honorable mention for the 2022 LASA/Oxfam America Martin Dissertation Award.